amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 | `s.d.control-plane-rate` | The rate in permits per second at which to issue DynamoDB control plane requests (CreateTable, UpdateTable, DeleteTable, ListTables, DescribeTable). | Double | 10 | MASKABLE |

 ### DynamoDB KeyColumnValue Store Configuration Parameters
-Some configurations require specifications for each of the Titan backend Key-Column-Value stores.
-Here is a list of the default Titan backend Key-Column-Value stores:
+Some configurations require specifications for each of the JanusGraph backend Key-Column-Value stores.
+Here is a list of the default JanusGraph backend Key-Column-Value stores:
 * edgestore
 * graphindex
-* titan_ids
+* janusgraph_ids (this used to be called titan_ids)
 * system_properties
 * systemlog
 * txlog